den-materials/css-responsive-design-and-flexbox/readme.md

 ### More devices

-Not that long ago building a successful online presence meant just ensuring that your website worked correctly in all the major desktop browsers.
+Not that long ago, building a successful online presence meant just ensuring that your website worked correctly in all the major desktop browsers.

-Fast forward to today (2017) and the desktop computer is dying, and more than 71% of the US population owns a smartphone.
+Today, the desktop computer represents only a fraction of web traffic - more than 71% of the US population owns a smartphone, and increasingly use it for activities they were previously only comfortable doing with a keyboard and mouse.

 * **195 million** tablet devices were sold in 2013.
 * The number of active mobile devices and human beings crossed over somewhere around the [7.19 billion mark](http://www.independent.co.uk/life-style/gadgets-and-tech/news/there-are-officially-more-mobile-devices-than-people-in-the-world-9780518.html).